top of page

 Thanks for subscribing!

-STRS Ohio Board members Rudy Fichtenbaum and Wade Steen are incurring legal fees, defending themselves against the lawsuit brought against them by A.G.
+STRS Ohio Board member Rudy Fichtenbaum, and former Board member Wade Steen, are incurring legal fees, defending themselves against the lawsuit brought against them by A.G.
 Dave Yost.
 ORTA will use donations from the Pension Defense Fund to help them, if needed, pay their legal expenses.
 They have volunteered their time to support Ohio's teachers.
 Now it's time for us to show our support for them!
 Make a donation today to the ORTA Pension Defense Fund

 Contact Us